tari-project/tari/RFC/src/RFC-0300_DAN.md

 * The set of VNs that participate in managing state of a specific DA is called a [Committee].
 A committee is selected during the asset issuance process and membership of the committee can be updated at [Checkpoint]s.
 * It is the VNs responsibility to ensure that every state change in a digital asset conforms to the contract's rules.
 * VNs accept digital asset [Instructions] from clients and peers.
-[Instructions] allow for creating, updating, and expiring digital assets on the DAN.
+[Instructions] allow for creating, updating, expiring and archiving digital assets on the DAN.
-* VNs provide additional collateral when accepting an offer to manage an asset, which is stored in a multi-signature contract on the base layer.
+* VNs provide additional collateral when accepting an offer to manage an asset, which is stored in a multi-signature UTXO on the base layer.
 This collateral can be taken from the VN if it is proven that the VN engaged in malicious behaviour.
 * VNs participate in fraud proof validations in the event of consensus disputes (which could result in the malicious VN's collateral being slashed).